Skip to content

 Although GDPR does not dictate how long you should keep personal data, organisations are encouraged to set their deadlines based on the personal information they hold.
 The only requirement under the GDPR is that the organisation must document and justify why it has set the time frame it has.

-Shredall SDS Group storage services allow businesses to store their documents off-site until the end of the statutory retention periods while having easy access to their documents.
+Shredall SDS Group's secure storage services allow businesses to store their documents off-site until the end of the statutory retention periods, while still having easy access to their documents.
 Each document can be indexed, giving a complete inventory, which can then be securely shredded at the end of its retention date.

 What is a document retention policy?

-A document retention policy is a set of internal guidelines created by a business to regulate how sensitive documents should be handled from the moment they’re created, through to a specified disposal date.
+A document retention policy is a set of internal guidelines created by a business to regulate how sensitive documents should be handled from the moment they’re created, including storage, access, and disposal, through to a specified disposal date.

 What is a retention period?